 |Cuba||Upon entry, it is mandatory to present a negative PCR test from the home country, which must not be older than 72 hours upon arrival and must be issued by a certified laboratory.|

 All entrants must undergo another mandatory PCR test at the airport upon arrival in Cuba.
-The fee of 30,- USD is usually added to the air ticket price.
 In addition, a health declaration must be made at the airport.

-For travelers entering the country for tourist purposes and who have a reservation in a licensed hotel or in a licensed “casa particular”, there is subsequently an obligation to stay in a hotel/accommodation until the negative test result is received.
+For travelers entering the country for tourist purposes and who have a reservation in a licensed hotel, there is subsequently an obligation to stay in a hotel/accommodation until the negative test result is received.
 After that, these travelers can move freely.

 |Uganda||Kampala-Entebbe International Airport has reopened for passenger flights.
 All border crossings to neighboring countries have been reopened for passenger traffic.|